olivemckenzie2003/belly-button-challenge/README.md

 In the app.js file

-For each sample a drop down menu showing Sample ID, is used to displayed information from that perticular sample in a horizontal bar chart, gauge chart, buble chart and a sample metadata of an individual's demographic information:
+For each sample a drop down menu showing Sample ID, is used to displayed information from that perticular sample in a horizontal bar chart, gauge chart, buble chart and a  metadata of an individual's demographic information in a information box.

  Horizontal bar chart of of the the top 10 OTUs found in that individual: